 EMM was engaged by Menangle Sand and Soil Pty Ltd to conduct a noise survey of operations at the site.
-The survey purpose was to quantify the acoustic environment and compare site noise levels against specified noise limits in the approved NMP.
+The survey purpose was to quantify the acoustic environment and compare site noise levels against specified noise limits in the approved NMP, LEC and EPL.

-Attended environmental noise monitoring described in this report was done during the shoulder or day period(s) of 28 February 2024 at five monitoring locations.
+Attended environmental noise monitoring described in this report was done during the shoulder and day period of 10 April 2025 at five monitoring locations.